-Piano courses are very popular now, in part thanks to Alan Rusbridger’s book Play It Again.
-For many years, Alan was a regular at what he described as “piano camp” – Lot Music, based in the Lot-et-Garonne region of France, and now in its 18th year.
+Piano courses for adult amateur pianist are very popular now, in part thanks to Alan Rusbridger’s book Play It Again.
+(For many years, Alan was a regular at what he described as “piano camp” – Lot Music, based in the Lot-et-Garonne region of France.)

 Many courses are organised in a “masterclass” format – the “private lesson in public” – with group activities too.
 If you have never attended a piano course before, the masterclass experience can be daunting, and I know from my own experience that hearing other people play very well can be quite unnerving, especially if you lack confidence as a performer.
 However, most teachers go out of their way to be sympathetic and encouraging to novice or nervous students, and the masterclass can be one of the most rewarding and interesting ways of receiving tuition, for you gain not only the input of the teacher but also useful feedback from other pianists.
 This interaction can be particularly useful in helping you to evaluate how you practise and study, and watching others play and problem-solve at the piano, with the support of a teacher, can be enlightening and thought-provoking.
 For piano teachers, observing others being taught offers plenty of food for thought as one is exposed to new ideas and methods.